trojanink/University-projects/Homeworks/hw3/README.md

 For the third set of exercises, you will repeat the second, but this time instead of two tables of data (one of strings and one of numbers), you will have a table of struct.

-In addition, you will implement two more classification algorithms, you will run the program
+In addition, you will implement two more classification algorithms.